The Georgian North 1714 to 1799

 1781 – Wallsend Colliery

 ‘Russell’s Wallsend Colliery’ opens, named from its owner and main investor William Russell, a Sunderland merchant.
-This proved to be a very lucrative colliery producing fine coal that came to be a benchmark.
-Russell would become the richest commoner in England and the owner of Brancepeth Castle in Durham.
+This proved to be a very lucrative colliery producing fine coal that came to be a benchmark for quality coal.

 1782 – Marsden Grotto